Tel: 01689 887887

 Our data protection compliance expertise

-We take a business-minded approach, so we will always make sure our advice is tailored to helping you achieve your commercial objectives, while ensuring full compliance with all relevant legislation.
+We take a business-minded approach, so we will always make sure our advice is tailored to helping you achieve your commercial objectives, while ensuring compliance with all relevant legislation.
 That way, you can operate your business with confidence and avoid the risk of potential regulatory action.

-We are also members of the West Kent Chamber of Commerce and the South East Chamber of Commerce, giving us excellent links with many businesses throughout the region.
+We are members of the West Kent Chamber of Commerce and the South East Chamber of Commerce, giving us excellent links with many businesses throughout the region.

 CWJ is independently regulated by the Solicitors Regulation Authority (SRA), providing assurance that we continually meet the highest standards of legal practice.